Part 3: Hiking trail in Corcovado National Park

 Sirena Ranger Station

 Sirena Ranger Station was a special place at the end of our hiking trail in Corcovado.
 It is possible to get there with a small plane that lands on the runway that I would rather call a bumpy country road.
 You can also get there by boat from Drake Bay.
-Lastly, you can be crazy enough to go there by foot from Carate village as we did.
+Lastly, you can be crazy enough to go there on foot from Carate village as we did.

 Be ready for “special” conditions when you are there!
 You will sleep on the wooden platform terrace.
 There are two options.
 One is to sleep on an old yoga pad simply under a mosquito net, what I did.
 Another is when you get a tent, which is also set on the same wooden platform.
 Edgars and Janis were “lucky” to get a tent.
 It might seem that the second option is better, but it is not.
 It is pretty hot in the tents in that climate.
-Thus, sleeping in “fresh” air under mosquito net was actually much nicer experience.
+Thus, sleeping in “fresh” air under the mosquito net was actually a much nicer experience.
 Yet, the padding was thin in both cases.
 Do you have problems with back or sleeping on hard surfaces?
 Too bad for you!
 Yet, this is just one or several nights.
 Everyone can do it.

 We were tired and hungry.
 Thus, our feelings were very different depending very much on the temper of each of us.
 Our individual viewpoints on the situation were also quite different.
 They varied from different levels of irritation to relaxed smiling.
-I will not specify which of this emotional form belonged to whom.
+I will not specify which of these emotional forms belonged to whom.
 The experience was amazing because we were in the middle of nowhere.
 The conditions were rustic and they showed how strong we are as one travel team.

 Santos surprised us warning that personal belongings sometimes “disappear” in the station.
 First, I got confused.
 Who steals in the middle of the forest?
 I looked around more carefully.
 None of the people around looked very suspicious.
 It might be that some hippies there might have a bit of chill-out mood.
 It would be like “Hey, dude, this looks like a useful thing on the floor right there!
 I should probably take it for when I would need it!”
 Take care of your belongings I am sure nothing bad will happen.